Notes On Super Riemann Surfaces And Their Moduli: Open And/Or Unoriented Superstring Theories

 \subsubsection{Superanalogs}

 Compactifying the parameter space $\varGamma_\sf$ of a super Riemann surface $\Sigma$ does not involve many new ingredients.
-The reduced space $\varGamma_{\sf,\red} \subset \MM_{g',\red}$ has a natural compactification $\h\varGamma_{\sf,\red}$ obtained by taking its closure in $\h\MM_{g',\red}$.
+The reduced space $\varGamma_{\sf,\red} \subset \MM_{\sg',\red}$ has a natural compactification $\h\varGamma_{\sf,\red}$ obtained by taking its closure in $\h\MM_{\sg',\red}$.
 It can then be thickened in the fermionic directions to give the compactified integration cycle $\h\varGamma_\sf$.

 This compactification parametrizes superanalogs of the usual closed string degenerations, but this involves no particular novelties relative to what we analyzed in section \ref{infinity}.
 More interestingly, the compactification of $\varGamma_\sf$ also describes superanalogs of the special degenerations that we considered in sections \ref{anex} and \ref{opendeg}, namely the ones responsible for the fact that the compactified classical parameter space $\h\Gamma_\sf$ of an open and/or unoriented Riemann surface $\SIgma_0$ is a manifold with boundary.
 It turns out that, because of the existence of these special degenerations, $\h\varGamma_\sf$ is a (smooth) supermanifold with boundary.
-This requires some discussion, since integration on a supermanifold with boundary only makes sense if the boundary is endowed with a suitable structure; we want to make sure that the appropriate structure is present in the case of $\varGamma_\sf$.
+This requires some discussion, since the proper definition of a supermanifold with boundary, such that integration makes sense, is rather subtle (see for example \cite{Wittennotes}, sections 3.4 and 3.5).
+We want to make sure that the appropriate structure is present in the case of $\varGamma_\sf$.

 To describe the special degenerations explicitly in the superstring context, one replaces the classical gluing law $xy=q$ by its familiar Neveu-Schwarz and Ramond analogs, namely

 and

 The degenerations that we want to focus on here are the ones for which, classically, the gluing parameter $q$ is real.
 We will call them real degenerations.
 In the superstring context, at a real degeneration, $q_\Ra$ and $q_\NS=-\varepsilon^2$ are real (and $\varepsilon$ is real or a real multiple of $\sqrt{-1}$) modulo the odd variables.
 We say that a real degeneration is of NS type or R type depending on whether it is described by the NS gluing formulas (\ref{bondo}) or their Ramond counterparts (\ref{tormov}).